ansible/workshops/exercises/ansible_f5/4.0-explore-tower/README.md

 2. Under **CREDENTIALS** there will be one pre-configured credential, or `Demo Credential`.
 Click on the `Demo Credential`.

-3. Under the `Workshop Credential` examine the following:
+3. Under the `Demo Credential` examine the following:
     - The **CREDENTIAL TYPE** is a **Machine** credential.
     - The **USERNAME** is set to `admin`.
     - The **PASSWORD** is already configured, and is **ENCRYPTED**.